 You might still want a professional wedding coordinator just for a consultation and to see what needs to be done.
 But once you have a to-do list, let your friends help!

 Tip: Play it cool for a bit, let people know what you’ve decided, and see who volunteers.
-More than likely, different friends will volunteer to help with different things.
 Keep everyone’s job small and manageable.
 You may even score an energetic make-things-happen friend who will coordinate your wedding day for you.
 If not, then maybe budget in an on-the-day professional coordinator, just so that you don’t have to worry about anything whatsoever on the actual day you get married.

 Invest in a good professional housecleaning a few days before your wedding so that you don’t have to worry about anything more than tidying up after yourselves.
 Then have them come in a day or two after the wedding while you’re on your honeymoon.
 (You can always have a friend come over if you wish so the cleaning crew won’t be in your house all alone with all those wedding gifts!)